-The present research seeks to explore the role of financial instability and supply chain effects to the evolvement and spread of the maritime offshore crisis of 2015-2017 to the Blue Maritime Cluster (BMS) located at the North West coast of Norway.
-The crisis was quite deep and effects of the crisis were still evident some years after the fall of the markets.
-To conduct the study the paper offers time series of the activity level and key financial indicators.
+The present research seeks to explore the role of financial instability and supply chain effects on the evolvement and spread of the maritime offshore crisis of 2015-2017 to the Blue Maritime Cluster (BMC) located at the North Western coast of Norway.
+The crisis was quite deep and the effects of the crisis were still evident some years after the fall of the markets.
+To conduct the study, the paper offers time-series of the activity level and key financial indicators of returns on turnover and capital along with equity and debt ratios to assets.